-Student loans currently account for $1.5 trillion of the debt in the US, 10 percent of all outstanding debt.
-As this trend continues, we are seeing the effects of high student loan debt has on personal and family lives.
-For some student loan debt is crippling while for others it simply means a delay in plans.
-Some desire to buy a house despite student loan debt.
+Student loans currently account for over $1.7 trillion of the debt in the United States.
+As more and more students are graduating with debt each year, we’re seeing the effects of high student loan debt has on personal and family lives.

 Student loan debt, especially a large amount of debt, will affect how much lenders will offer you toward the purchase of a house.
-What factors into a lender’s decision?
+Here are a few of the factors that can impact a lender’s decision.

-While they look at several factors like income and assets, the main attributes lenders are looking at are your credit history and score and then also your debt, specifically in the form of the Debt-to-Income (DTI) Ratio.
-Many potential homeowners can’t qualify for a mortgage because of their debt-to-income ratio.
+While they look at several factors like income and assets, the main attributes lenders are looking at are your credit history and score and your debt, specifically your debt-to-income (DTI) ratio.

-Your debt-to-income ratio needs to be at 43 percent or lower in order to take out a qualified mortgage.
-Ideally, you want your DTI to be lower than that, under 36 percent, or else you will be paying higher interest rates.
-Student loans factor into your DTI.
+Your debt-to-income ratio generally needs to be at 43% or lower in order to take out a qualified mortgage.
+Ideally, you want your DTI ratio to be lower than that, under 36%.
+The higher your DTI, the more likely you are to pay a higher interest rate.
+Student loans factor into your DTI calculation.

 One other thing to keep in mind if you pay a lower down payment is that you will be paying more in interest.
 A bigger down payment means less money owed, lower monthly payments, and a lower interest rate.
-Try and put down 10 percent on a traditional loan for better interest rates.
+Try to put down 10% on a traditional loan for better interest rates.

 Besides the down payment, there are other costs associated with buying a house.
 Those costs can include closing costs, moving expenses, getting a home inspection, lender fees, and title insurance.
 According to Zillow, you can expect closing costs to be between 2 and 5 percent of the purchase price of the house.

-If you are like most people with large student loan debt, it feels like most of your income is going toward paying off student loans, leaving little room for anything else.
+If you have high student loan debt, it might feel like most of your income is going toward paying off student loans, leaving little room for anything else.

 To add mortgage debt on top of your existing debt, including your student loans, might create a long-term financial problem for you or your family.